dappforce/subsocial-js/packages/api/README.md

 # Subsocial Utils by [DappForce](https://github.com/dappforce)

-JavaScript utils for Subsocial blockchain.
+JavaScript API wrappers for Substrate and IPFS specific to Subsocial blockchain.

 ## Install